Skip to content

 Sophos Firewall XG to XGS - Backup / Restore Interface Mapping (SFOS v20 MR2)

-• Sophos has lifted the restrictions, so you can now easily migrate configurations between devices with different numbers of ports.
-It is also possible to restore a backup of a wireless device to an XGS appliance without integrated WLAN functionality.
+• Sophos has removed the restrictions, so configurations can now be migrated between devices with different numbers of ports without issue.
+It is also possible to restore a backup from a wireless appliance to an XGS appliance without integrated Wi-Fi functionality.

-• With the Port Mapping Assistant (in v20 MR2), you can flexibly determine how the current hardware ports are mapped to the new device.
+• With the Port Mapping Assistant in v20 MR2, you can flexibly define how the current hardware ports should be mapped to the new device.

-On the website Sophos Backup Compatibility Tool, you can check whether a backup is compatible between XG and XGS hardware, cloud or virtual devices.
+On the Sophos Backup Compatibility Tool website, you can check whether a backup is compatible between XG and XGS hardware, cloud, or virtual devices.

 Post-processing and tests

-• Make corrections: After restoration, all settings should be checked and adjusted if necessary, especially network interfaces, VLANs and firewall rules.
+• Make corrections: After the restore, check all settings and adjust them if necessary, especially network interfaces, VLANs, and firewall rules.

 • Perform tests: Finally, the functionality of the firewall should be comprehensively tested to ensure that all services and rules have been migrated correctly.